-Tooth Extraction (Tooth Pulling)
+Tooth Extraction Perth

-However, sometimes, if the tooth has been damaged through significant trauma or decay, a tooth extraction is advisable.
+However, sometimes, if the tooth has been damaged through significant trauma or decay, then a tooth extraction can be the best option.

 Reasons for tooth extraction

 There are several reasons why you may need a tooth extracted.

 Infection – occasionally, a tooth is infected right down to the pulp which could get dangerous if the situation cannot be improved with root canal therapy or antibiotics.
 This is far more serious than just a toothache.
 In these cases, extraction is essential to prevent the spread of infection.

 The tooth is not salvageable – when too much of the tooth has been chipped or cracked away so that it cannot be repaired by a filling or crown, extraction is the best option.

 Overcrowded teeth – sometimes, before people have braces, it is necessary for the dentist to pull out a tooth or teeth to give the mouth Jaw more space.
 This way, the teeth can have the space to align properly.

 Wisdom tooth extraction – if wisdom teeth are impacted or you’re experiencing wisdom teeth pain, it is often sensible to remove them.